Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 2. Evidence-Based Treatment

-• Faith-Integrated Counseling: For clients seeking spiritual support alongside therapy.
+• Faith-integrated counseling: For clients seeking spiritual support alongside therapy.

 3. Integrated Care for Co-Occurring Conditions